 Mike leads by example to maintain their current successes and he ensures the team keeps at the cutting edge of community development.
 Mike has a young family and is a keen sportsman himself who gained International/County honours at both rugby and cricket in his younger years before moving on to have a productive semi-professional rugby playing career.
 He has also had successful spells as both a rugby coach and team manager at the semi-pro level; hence, he has a huge amount of experience and sporting knowledge.

 Janice followed Mike into the development officers’ role in 1999 and we are very proud that she was the first full time female development officer, not only in Wales but throughout Britain.

 Janice was a keen rugby player who missed out on gaining full Welsh honours through a constant nagging injury that brought about a premature end to her playing career.
 She moved seamlessly on to become a very successful referee and her no nonsense attitude has helped her in many aspects of her working life today.

 Janice is a very well respected rugby coach and always gets the best out of the players.
 Janice is happy to set about her business in a very quiet and efficient manner, and at the end of the academic year it is Janice’s letterbox which is crammed full of thank-you cards and letters from grateful teachers, pupils and parents.

-He is a WRU Level Two Qualified Rugby Coach and his coaching ability has enabled him to apply his skills & knowledge at District, County & Wales Exiles Level.
+He has vast playing & coaching experience at various levels and still enjoys getting his boots dirty on the playing field.
+He is currently a WRU Level Two Qualified Rugby Coach, working towards Level Three and his coaching ability has enabled him to apply his skills & knowledge at District, County & Wales Exiles Level.